Sinmysize/LinuxRPC/README.md

 > **CAUTION** IF YOU SET THE PLAYER TO YOUR PLAYER, **IT WILL DISPLAY <u>ANY</u> VIDEO OR SONG YOU ARE LISTENING TO ON YOUR BROWSER!
 YOU HAVE BEEN WARNED!**

 ## Running Program
-If you manually built the binary, I recommend putting the executable in `/usr/bin` or `/usr/local/bin` for easier use.
-But you can keep the executable anywhere, just ensure the path points to it: `/path/to/linuxrpc`.

 To start the RPC client, simply run `linuxrpc start` and it will run in the background.